Online Adversarial Stabilization of Unknown Networked Systems: Online stabilization under adversarial disturbances

 \end{lemma}

 The above sufficient condition is suitable for analyzing dynamical evolution under adversarial inputs.
-Consider taking the norm on both sides of \eqref{eq:cl-a-2}.
-Then \Cref{lem:sufficient} is immediately applicable with $s_t = \infnorm{\hat{w}(t)} $, $W = \infnorm{\tilde{w}(t-1)}$, and
+Consider taking the norm on both sides of \eqref{eq:cl-2}.
+Then \Cref{lem:sufficient} is immediately applicable with $s_t = \infnorm{\hat{w}(t)} $, and

-Therefore, a sufficient condition for stability is boundedness of \eqref{eq:error-term} summing over time $t$ and horizon $k$.
-This quantity represents the error of the implemented closed-loop operators synthesized from the learnt dynamics model and delayed information, with respect to the \textit{correct} closed-loop operators generated from true dynamics without delay.
-The following lemma provides such a bound.
+Therefore, a sufficient condition for ISS of \eqref{eq:global_sys} under \Cref{alg:centralized} is the boundedness of \eqref{eq:error-term} summing over time $t\in \mathbb{N}_+$ and horizon $k\leq H$.
+This quantity represents the total error of the implemented closed-loop responses $\bPX{t}, \, \bPU{t}$ synthesized from the selected hypothesis dynamics model $\Theta_t$, with respect to the \textit{correct} closed-loop responses generated from the true model $\Theta^\star$.